shubham9411/blog/_posts/2014-06-04-using-monit-to-get-email-alert-on-unauthorized-login.md

 ...
 {% endhighlight %}

-And then we add this config file `ssh_logins.conf` specific to sshd relating stuff
+And then we add this config file `ssh_logins.conf` specific to sshd related stuff:

 {% highlight bash %}
 check file ssh_logins with path /var/log/auth.log